Yaw-VR/yaw-vr.github.io/docs/software/infusevr.md

 2. **Motion Compensation**: Ensures smooth and stable video transmission, reducing motion sickness and enhancing overall immersion.
 3. **Hand and Gaming Accessory Visualization**: Allows you to see your hands and gaming accessories within the virtual space, ensuring better control and awareness of your surroundings while playing.

-These features make Infuse VR an indispensable tool for anyone looking to enhance their VR experience with ease and precisioWireless PCVR setup
 To get started with Infuse VR, follow these steps:

 ## Installing Infuse VR